sisipho21/client_server_model/README.md

 --------------
 This README, server.py, client.py.
 Also includes folders like server_data, which is where the server stores files that have been uploaded to it.
+A folder named MMBPRO002 is also included to run the server and client in a different way.
+It uses a GUI to communicate with the user.